How to Get around in Puerto Rico

 The speed limit signs are miles per and hour but distance is in kilometers.

 Most of the roads including some of the major routes may vary between narrow and practically one lane.
 There may or may not be dividing lines.
 In the smaller towns One Way Streets are quite common.
 Look for the “SOLO” sign.

 Smaller towns do not have a lot of stop signs or stop lights so it is common for traffic to stop and let another car pull out.
 So be aware of this so you don’t get into an accident.

 Parking in Puerto Rico

 Parking in Puerto Rico is a pain.
 There is not a lot of parking in Old San Juan or Ponce and you seldom find large parking lots like in the states.
-In the smaller towns or along beaches it may be next to impossible to find a place to park on a weekend.
+In the smaller towns or along beaches it may be next to impossible to find a place to park on a weekend or during high season.